combat writing badge

 UNIFORM :

 an identifying outfit worn in a consistent style signifying membership in a profession or organization; prescribed standard attire that's varied only by individual or unit blazons; as derived from "one mold" or "one sort".
-See DRESS; compare MUFTI, PARTY SUIT, CIVVIES, FEATHERS, T-SHIRT, SKIVVIES.
-Also, the word assigned to represent the letter "U" in the international phonetic alphabet; at various times in different spelling schemes, it has also been acrophonetically represented as Unit and Uncle.
-See ALPHABET SOUP, PHONETIC ALPHABET. [v: Alphabet Codes & Signal Flags]
+Such an invariable ensemble exhibits the rank or status of the wearer while representing an authoritative or trustworthy role.
+A "costume" differs from a UNIFORM in that the wearer is not eligible or qualified for membership, its wear is temporary or occasional, and its intent is either fanciful or fraudulent.
+See DRESS, ARMY SIZE, NAVY SIZE, CAP-A-PIE; compare MUFTI, PARTY SUIT, CIVVIES, PAJAMAS, FEATHERS, T-SHIRT, SKIVVIES. [v: tailored, bespoke, couture] Also, the word assigned to represent the letter "U" in the international phonetic alphabet; at various times in different spelling schemes, it has also been acrophonetically represented as Unit and Uncle.
+See ALPHABET SOUP, PHONETIC ALPHABET. [v: Alphabet Codes & Signal Flags] Also, consistent, without variation; constant, standard.

 UNIT CITATION :

-an award or commendation presented to an entire unit for its collective achievement or accomplishment, and remaining as a distinctive honor in the unit's heraldic lineage; see PUC, VUA, DUC, MUC, OUA, STREAMER, GONG; compare IMPACT AWARD.
+originating as a laurel wreath or honorary garland, this is an award or commendation presented to an entire unit for its collective achievement or accomplishment, and it remains as a distinctive honor in the unit's heraldic lineage; for those MIL-PERS assigned or attached at the time of the award, the UNIT CITATION becomes an individual decoration.
+See PUC, VUA, DUC, MUC, JMUA, OUA, SUA, COG, STREAMER, JOCKSTRAP MEDAL, GONG; compare IMPACT AWARD.

 UNK :